A short biography by Brian Budge

 William left Orkney when aged 20, for the south island of New Zealand.
 He became a guide there for parties climbing its highest mountain, Mount Cook.
-It has three main peaks (highest 3,764 metres), a vast network of glaciers that wrap the entire mountain in ice and is subject to sudden storms that are sometimes long and severe.
-William demonstrated great strength and stamina on 22nd February 1914, when an avalanche overwhelmed a climber and two guides on Mount Cook.
-William found the body of guide Jock Richmond and then shared turns with others in carrying it on his back down the mountain in the dark.
+It has three main peaks (highest 3,764 metres), a vast network of glaciers that wrap the entire mountain in ice and is subject to sudden storms that are long and severe.
+William demonstrated great strength and stamina on February 22nd, 1914, when an avalanche overwhelmed a climber and two guides on Mount Cook.
+William found the body of guide Jock Richmond and then shared turns with others in carrying him on his back down the mountain in the dark.

-William landed at Anzac on Gallipoli with the Canterbury Battalion on 25th April.
-William Brass’s Commonwealth War Graves record and his New Zealand Army service records both give the date of his death as between 25th April and 1st May 1915.
+William landed at Anzac on Gallipoli with the Canterbury Battalion on the 25th April.
+William Brass’s Commonwealth War Graves record and his New Zealand Army service records both give the date of his death as between the 25th April and the 1st May 1915.
 He probably died during the desperate fighting to stop the Turkish counter-attacks on the first day, when troops of the Canterbury Battalion were thrown in at various parts of the line, including most of two companies in vain attempts to hold the lower slopes of Baby 700.

 William’s body was never found and identified on Gallipoli, so he is commemorated there, with other soldiers of the Canterbury Battalion, on Panel 74 on the Lone Pine Memorial.
 It commemorates more than 4,900 Australian and New Zealand servicemen who died in the Anzac area and whose graves are not known.
 William Brass is also commemorated on two of the Orkney war memorials, those in Rendall and in Kirkwall.

 Back to Index

 Latest additions to the site | Belgian Cemeteries WW1 Index | French Cemeteries WW1 Index | Turkish Cemeteries WW1 Index